Shayne P., MA (any/all)

 Why I Became A Therapist

-From a young age, I was fascinated by people—by the patterns that shape how we think, feel, and behave.
-That curiosity grew into a passion for helping others make sense of their inner worlds.
-As a teenager, I was the ā€œtherapist friend,ā€ always ready to listen, often sharing insights I’d learned in my own therapy.
-The sense of fulfillment I felt when I saw others find clarity or relief eventually led me to pursue education in psychology, igniting a lifelong appreciation for the transformative work of therapeutic practice.
+Experiencing how profoundly helpful therapy was in understanding myself, that curiosity grew into a desire to help others make sense of their inner worlds.
+The fulfillment I felt when helping someone find clarity or relief eventually led me to pursue education in psychology, as well as a lasting appreciation for the transformative nature of therapeutic work.

 Modalities (at a glance)